 Passive Grammar is...

-...common in academic English because it helps to create formality, focus on the object and develop an impersonal stance.
-This blog will look at impersonal passive structures and nominalisation (using the verb as a noun).
+...common in academic English because it helps to create formality, focuses on the object and develops an impersonal stance.
+This blog will look at impersonal passive structures (it is claimed / to + infinitive passive forms) and nominalisation (changing the verb into a noun).

 A common way of reporting what is said by people or by an unspecified group of people

 [It + passive verb (be + past participle) + that clause]